ballerina-platform/ballerina-dev-website/learn/tools-ides/intellij-plugin/using-the-intellij-plugin.md

 ![New Ballerina project](/learn/images/new-ballerina-project.png)

 ## Setting up Ballerina SDK for an existing project

+Follow the steps below to set up Ballerina SDK for an existing project.

 1. Open the Project to which you want to set up a Ballerina SDK.
 2. In the IDE, click **File** in the top menu, and then click **Project Structure**.